Israel approves steps to ease Gaza Strip blockade - NewsBreak

 Israel approves steps to ease Gaza Strip blockade

-JERUSALEM — (AP) — Israel on Wednesday approved a series of measures easing its blockade of the Gaza Strip, including opening the main commercial crossing with the Palestinian enclave to imports.
+Israel on Wednesday approved a series of measures easing its blockade of the Gaza Strip including opening the main commercial crossing with the Palestinian enclave to imports.

 The announcement came a day after Israeli officials allowed the import of crucial construction material needed for the Gaza Strip's rebuilding following the recent conflict in May.
 Tensions have run high in recent weeks as Hamas activists have launched incendiary balloons into Israel, sparking a number of wildfires across the border, and staged a series of sometimes violent demonstrations along the border fence with Israel.